Phoenix Company is a description often given to a new Limited Company established immediately following the liquidation of an insolvent business.

-Therefore, from a strictly legal standpoint, there is nothing in UK law preventing owners, directors and employees of an insolvent company working for a phoenix ‘successor’, as long as the individuals involved aren’t personally bankrupt or disqualified from being a director of a limited company.
+Anti phoenix rules are prevent owners, directors and employees of an insolvent company working for a phoenix ‘successor’, as long as the individuals involved aren’t personally bankrupt or disqualified from being a director of a limited company.

 However, it should be said that if a sale takes place before the insolvency procedure, it would be investigated by a subsequently appointed insolvency practitioner.

 There are also some restrictions on phoenix companies in general.
 For example, a phoenix company cannot have the same name or similar name to its predecessor without sanction of the court.
 Failure to comply will place directors in a position where they will face personal liability for company debts.

 Are phoenix companies legal?